Facilities and Services

 Costumed staff are on hand to tell visitors about the history of Fort Wellington, and to answer their questions.
 Demonstrations of activities that the men, their wives and children would have engaged in occur at regular intervals.

-Visitors who want to learn more about Fort Wellington and its place in the defence of Canada have the opportunity to tour an extensive display on the third floor of the blockhouse.
+Visitors who want to learn more about Fort Wellington and its place in the defense of Canada have the opportunity to tour an extensive display on the third floor of the blockhouse.

 - All pathways on the site are wheelchair accessible

 - The ground floor of the Block House is wheelchair accessible.
-Visitors unable to climb to the second and third storeys can experience them through a video tour on the ground floor.
+Visitors unable to climb to the second and third storeys can experience them through a video in the Visitor Centre Theatre.

 - TDD - (613) 925-2896